How It All Began

 In addition to having my thyroid gland removed, I discovered that I would also have to take medication for the rest of my life.
 Synthetic Thyroid Hormone pills, taken daily, would replace the natural thyroid hormones.
 I immediately asked the question that all women would ask, “Will I gain any weight?”
 I was relieved to find out that I would not.

 I jumped on the Internet to find out everything I could about thyroid cancer.
-I learned that 13 million Americans and one of eight women have a thyroid disorder.
+I learned that 13 million Americans and one in eight women have a thyroid disorder.
 Many of these disorders go undetected and untreated.
-Many famous people including Tipper Gore, Rod Stewart and Kim Alexis have had thyroid nodules removed.
+Many famous people, including Tipper Gore, Rod Stewart, and Kim Alexis, have had thyroid nodules removed.
 The movie critic, Roger Ebert, was a recent thyroid cancer survivor.
 I was not alone.

 We scheduled the thyroidectomy (complete removal of the thyroid gland) surgery for the end of January 2003.
 The operation would take close to two hours, I would have to remain in the hospital for one night.
 After that, I would need help recovering for the next eight to ten days.
 Total recuperation time could take up to three weeks.